Pointcept/SegmentAnything3D/README.md

 # Segment Anything 3D
 We extend [Segment Anything](https://github.com/facebookresearch/segment-anything) to 3D perception by transferring the segmentation information of 2D images to 3D space.
-We found that the group information is meaningful for 3D perception.
-This project is still in progress.
-We are very much welcome any issue or pull request.
+We expect that the segment information can be helpful to 3D traditional perception and the open world perception.
+This project is still in progress, and it will be embedded into our perception codebase [Pointcept](https://github.com/Pointcept/Pointcept).
+We very much welcome any issue or pull request.

 ## Result
 Example mesh is in [example_mesh](./example_mesh/).